Maicon-g14/Responsive-react-website/README.md

-# responsive-website
+# Responsive Website

 A fully responsible React JS website with bootstrap 5 made from Create React App

 ***

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).